massivepopcorneater/Gigapad/README.md

 # Gigapad
 A 9-key macropad that includes a LED for each key, a rotary encoder and a 0.91-inch OLED display.

-Features:a# Gigapad – 9-Key Macropad with Rotary Encoder & OLED
+Features: Gigapad – 9-Key Macropad with Rotary Encoder & OLED

 Gigapad is a custom **9-key mechanical macropad** built around the **Seeed XIAO RP2040**, featuring a **rotary encoder** (not part of the key matrix) and an **OLED display**.
 It is designed as a compact, programmable input device using **QMK firmware**, suitable for shortcuts, media control, and custom workflows.